hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     there might be no occupied :math:`j` that lets us select :math:`ija`.
 See Holmes et al. for details.
 We check for the bias in the beginning of a calculation and stop it if necessary.
-    The power pitzer excitation generators use approximate upper bounds for these weights.
+    The Power-Pitzer excitation generators use approximate upper bounds for these weights.
     'heat_bath_uniform' is very similar to 'heat_bath' but samples single excitations uniformly (mentioned by Holmes et al.) and 'heat_bath_single' is also very similar but samples single excitations with the correct weighting (following a